Keep up to date on all of the news surrounding our evolving response to COVID-19, including updates about future events on our website.

 - Kern County Library: Checked out materials will not be due during the days the library is closed. eLibrary is always open!
 Visit kerncountylibrary.org/elibrary to get started checking out eBooks, eAudiobooks, and more!

 - Kern County Parks and Recreation: County Parks will be open and Park Rangers will be patrolling.
 Overnight camping is not available at this time.
-Rangers and park attendants will be at gates.
+Rangers and park attendants will be at the gates.

 - Public Defender's Office: All cases and court dates will continue as previously scheduled unless the court closes.
 If courts close, buildings will also close and run minimal staffing.
 Phone appointments where possible.